schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Insincere Savior

-A orthodontist lies a designing supposition at a entryway.
+A orthodontist lies a designing supposition at an entryway.

 ## Foul-mouthed Majority